Last updated on November 23, 2025

 International food

 - Lángos: If I could only visit one stall at the market, this would be it.
 No trip feels complete without grabbing one.
-Head to Tkacka Street for the real deal—it’s run by Hungarians.
+Head to Tkacka Street for the real deal – it’s run by Hungarians.
 Skip the one on the Coal Market Square; it’s more expensive and not as authentic.
-Where to find it: Tkacka Street, stall number 118.
+Where to find it: Tkacka Street, stall number 208.

 - Currywurst: Whenever I’m craving the vibe of a German Christmas market, I head here.
-They use proper, high-quality sausages—not the store-bought kind—and you can choose between mild or spicy.
-They’ve also added a Flammkuchen stall this year, which I’m really excited to try.
-Where to find it: Coal Market, stand number 15.
+They use proper, high-quality sausages – not the store-bought kind – and you can choose between mild or spicy.
+Where to find it: Coal Market, stand number 18.

 What are you most excited to try at the Gdańsk Christmas Market?